If you enjoy parks and have some skills, time, and enthusiasm to share, you’ll make a great Parks Volunteer!

 Before contacting staff or applying for the Eagle Scout Volunteer Job opportunity, please follow the link below to see the guidelines we want Scouts to follow to guarantee a successful Eagle Project!
 Eagle Scout Guidelines.

 There are many different kinds of volunteer groups and each is unique.
-The make up of your group, date range and location preference influence the types of opportunities that may be available for your group.
-Most groups participate in short term service projects – like park clean ups, trail workdays or non-native invasive plant pulls.
+The make-up of your group, date range and location preference influence the types of opportunities that may be available for your group.
+Most groups participate in short term service projects – like park clean ups, trail workdays or non-native invasive plant removal.
 Others develop a long-term relationship with parks and organize many volunteer projects and services over several years.
 The key to a quality experience for your group and our organization is advance planning and a sincere desire to help.
 We do have some opportunities available to groups, but often times we work with groups to customize a project that meets both the Park’s needs and the organizations needs, be it team building, a desire to clean up the environment or several other possibilities.

 Many youth organizations perform service projects as part of a learning or enrichment experience and Parks are wonderful places for that!
 Youth groups must have an adult contact and appropriate adult supervision while working in parks.